Michelle Legge

 3. Track, harvest, and offset losses against gains to reduce your overall tax bill.

-4. Be strategic with the assets you use in DeFi investments.
+4. Be strategic with the assets you use in DeFi investments in regard to the holding period.

 5. Gift crypto to your spouse if they're in a lower tax bracket.